pucilpet/mariadb-galera-swarm/README.md

  - "sleep" - Start the container but not the server.
 Runs "sleep infinity".
 Useful just to get volumes initialized or if you want to `docker exec` without the server running.

-The main feature over the official maraiadb image is that DNS-resolution is used to discover other nodes so they don't have to be specified explicitly.
-Works with any system with DNS-based service discovery such as Kontena, Docker Swarm Mode, Consul, etc.
+By using DNS resolution to discover other nodes they don't have to be specified explicitly.
+This should works with any system with DNS-based service discovery such as Kontena, Docker Swarm Mode, Consul, etc.

 ### Example (Docker 1.12 Swarm Mode)